 For example, when searching a catalog of SEDS to select commodity components during design of a vehicle, an abstract declaration of a required interface could be used as a search argument.
 When a selection has been made, human engineers or an automated tool chain can generate any shim that may be needed to adapt units of measure.

 Another use case is where the worst latency in communication is expected to be less than any deadlines specified in the component that provides or requires the interface.
-Examples of this use case are interfaces between mission control and spacecraft operational scheduling functions or device telemetry.
+This use case can be used to eliminate device candidates that cannot support a control loop.

 References within a SEDS Library